dianacornejo/compbio-recipes/docker-recipes.md

 Start the tutorial as is written in the exercise

-## Creating a docker container for the Regression exercise based on Carl's deb packages
+## Creating a docker container for the Regression exercise.
+This is based on Carl's deb packages

 1. Create the docker file